 We have made this point before, we know.
 We don’t think playing video games makes people violent.

 99.9% of gamers can understand it’s escapism, but the psychological impacts of long-term appreciation of CoD isn’t often considered.

 The gaming community is notoriously toxic.
 Is it a byproduct of playing insanely violent games—or are a lot of people just like that anyway?

 Gaming violence does tend to desensitize those around it.
 And video game violence is an ongoing topic of debate.
-Many parents ignore the age ratings to give their kids the likes of GTA V, just to shut them up for a bit.
+Many parents ignore the age ratings to give their kids the likes of Grand Theft Auto V, just to shut them up for a bit.

 What we’re getting at is this level of psycho violence makes us feel a bit uneasy.
 Partially as the media sees this and thinks that what equates with gaming.

 For its part, Black Ops II isn’t set in reality and merely hints at certain happenings in the 1980s.